Dwijad/Ksql-Docker/README.md

 ### User authentication

-The default authentication method configured for user in Ksqlserver is `BASIC` with authentication realm being `KsqlServerProps`.
+The default authentication method configured for user in Ksqldb server is `BASIC` with authentication realm being `KsqlServerProps`.
 The file `jaas_config.file` defines how the ksqlDB server authenticates users.

     $ cat /u01/cnfkfk/etc/ksqldb/jaas_config.file